Gustavolmo/lab-pendel-hub/README.md

 ## Getting Started

-To access the live version of Pendel Hub, simply visit [ Pendel Hub ](pendel-hub.vercel.app) and start using the app right away.
+To access the live version of Pendel Hub, simply visit pendel-hub.vercel.app and start using the app right away.

 ## Contributing